RachaelKivuti/Adversary_Simulation_Project/README.md

-# GlobalTech Adversary Simulation Project
+# GlobalTech Adversary Simulation Exercise

 This project simulates a **realistic multi-phase cyber attack** on a fictional enterprise network using industry-standard tools and techniques.
 It showcases end-to-end penetration testing workflows — from initial access to data exfiltration — conducted in a controlled lab environment.

+The complete report documentation for the simulation: [Link](#https://github.com/RachaelKivuti/Lab_Project/blob/main/GlobalTech_Adversary_Simulation_Project_by_Rachael_Kivuti.pdf)
 ---

 ## Project Overview